Nature Facilitation Practicals & Preparing

 • Something special, colourful and celebratory to wear for our last night

-• All your camping stuff: tent, sleeping bag, pillow, ground matt, etc.
+• Camping gear: tent, sleeping bag, pillow, ground mat, etc.

 • Hot water bottle

-• Blanket and (optional) cushion to sit on that you don’t mind being outside
+• Blanket & optional cushion to sit on (which you don’t mind using outside)

-• Bivy Bag.
+• Bivvy Bag.
 If you don’t already have one, we suggest investing in one.
 We recommend getting a Gortex second hand bivvy bag (such as here) – they are great things to have for sleeping out in nature!
-Don’t worry if you can’t get one for whatever reason, as we have some spares.
+Don’t worry if you can’t get one, as we have some spares.

-• We will be cooking up delicious, hearty and healthy breakfasts & dinners – concocted with fresh (mostly organic) vegetarian ingredients.
+• We will be cooking up delicious, hearty and healthy breakfasts & dinners – concocted with fresh (mostly organic) vegan ingredients.

 • Please note that lunches are not provided on this course.
-Make sure to bring your own packed lunches for Tue, Wed and Thu (there are no catering options on these days and nowhere close to the site to buy food).
-Please pack everything you need to prepare and eat your lunch (inc. chopping knives) and note that there are no refrigeration facilities.
+Make sure to bring your own packed lunches for Tuesday, Wednesday, Thursday & Friday (there are no catering options on these days and nowhere close to the site to buy food).
+Please pack everything you need to prepare and eat your lunch if you can (inc. chopping knives) and note that there are no refrigeration facilities.

 • You might want to supplement meals with snacks you bring yourself (but we request that these are vegetarian if that works for you).